jjohare/minimoonoir/docs/architecture/01-specification.md

 ## 1. Executive Summary

-Minimoonoir is a closed, self-hosted chat system built on Nostr protocol for a residential retreat community.
+Nostr-BBS is a closed, self-hosted chat system built on Nostr protocol for a residential retreat community.
 It provides:

 - **Cohort-segregated channels** (Business vs Moomaa-tribe)
 - **Admin-gated membership** with request-to-join workflow